nlgxzef/EdLegacy/README.md

 ------------------------------------------------------------------------------------------------------------
 Changelog: (+ Addition, * Change, !
 Attention, - Deletion)

+v1.0.0.850 (Build 1; Rev.00 Release Candidate) : (PUSHED AS A REFERENCE, NO PUBLIC RELEASES) !
+The tool won't be developed further and renamed as EdLegacy.

 v1.0.0.800 (Build 1; Rev.00 Release Candidate) :
 + Added Need for Speed: ProStreet and Undercover support!